rooting-company/roxana/README.md

 Roxana provides a easy and organize way to create and keep your own **business exceptions**, it also ofers support to **Constraint Validation** on Spring Rest projects.

 Business exceptions and Constraint Validation are treated as **user's friendly messages**, always keeping the **rest responses standardized**.
-All user's friendly messages could be **internationalized following the i18n pattner.**.
+All user's friendly messages could be **internationalized following the i18n pattern.**.

 ## Motivation